thomasa88/ParametricText/docs/installation.rst

 Changing between App Store and Github variants
 ----------------------------------------------

 The App Store installer and the Github files are installed in different places.
-Therefore, make sure to uninstall/remove the variant you are switching from, when changing installation method.
+Therefore, make sure to stop and disable or uninstall/remove the variant you are switching from, when changing installation method.

 Migrating from v 1.x to v 2.x
 -----------------------------